albertokabore/Albert_Module_6_Web-scraping/README.md

 * (Question 7) Histogram shown with appropriate labelling: 1 pt
 * (Question 8) Thoughtful answer provided: 1 pt

+# Task 1.
+Get Started
+Copy the base repository into your GitHub account by selecting the "Use this Template" button on GitHub and specifying yourself as the owner.
+The base repository is available at: https://github.com/wmnlp-materials/web-scrapingLinks to an external site.
+Clone YOUR new repo down to your machine.

 ```python
 from collections import Counter